mozilla/addons-server/docs/api/topics/rocketfuel.rst

         case keys are languages and values are each a translation for the corresponding language.
     :type description: string|dict
+    :param is_public: an indication of whether the collection should be displayed in consumer-facing pages.
+Defaults to ``false``.
+    :type is_public: boolean
     :param name: the name of the collection.
 Can be a dict, in which case keys are languages and values are each a translation for the corresponding language.